Shane Victorino: Los Angeles Dodgers

 He spent the 1999 through 2002 seasons in the Dodgers minor league system, reaching Double-A with the Jacksonville Suns of the Southern League in 2002.

 San Diego Padres

-Victorino was selected in the 2002 Rule 5 draft by the San Diego Padres and made his Major League debut for the Padres on April 2, 2003, as a late inning defensive replacement against the San Francisco Giants.
+Victorino was selected in the 2002 Rule 5 draft by the San Diego Padres.
+He made his Major League debut for the Padres on April 2, 2003, as a late inning defensive replacement against the San Francisco Giants.
 He recorded his first at-bat the following day against the Dodgers, grounding out to third base.
 He did not record his first hit until April 20, when he singled to right field off Shawn Chacón of the Colorado Rockies.
-He played in 36 games for the Padres with a .151 batting average.
+He played in 36 games for the Padres, posting a .151 batting average.
 On May 28 he was returned by the Padres to the Dodgers.